 Our focus for the next four days is the greater Magdalena Bay region—some of the world's best environs for gray whale watching.
 As many as 20,000 gray whales migrate south from the Arctic seas of northwest Alaska to Baja's Pacific coast each year, swimming more than 5,000 miles one way.
 They mate and give birth in several major lagoons, including 70-mile-long Magdalena Bay, lined with sand dunes and mangroves and home to abundant seabirds.
 Learn about the whales in depth during daily presentations aboard ship, as well as other aspects of the natural world in and around Magdalena Bay.

-During the night, Sea Lion cruises up the bay to reach the southern end of the Hull Canal, an inland channel flanked by mangroves.
-Our destination at the top of the channel is Boca Soledad, one of Baja's best whale viewing areas, where we anchor for the next three days.
+During the night, Sea Bird cruises up the bay to reach the southern end of the Hull Canal, an inland channel flanked by mangroves.
+Our destination at the top of the channel is Boca Soledad, one of Baja's best whale-viewing areas, where we anchor for the next three days.
 This afternoon, we make our first whale-watching excursion inside these waters protected by slender barrier islands.
 Via rigid inflatable skiffs, we cruise easily and unobtrusively among the whales.
 Our naturalist expedition staff is by your side to interpret all the elements of the whales' behavior.
 The ship's professional photography instructor is also on hand to help you get the best possible whale shots.
 Later on, there's time to explore the wild beach, looking for seashells that are abundant in the region.

 Day 4: Whale Watching at Boca Soledad

 Gray whales are our main focus today on two separate small-boat excursions.
 Boca Soledad is a prime spot for mothers with calves, which congregate here to nurture their young in the warm, sheltered waters.
 It's not uncommon for a gray whale mother to push her calf right up alongside us, seeming to "introduce" it to us within arm's reach.
-Babies are 14 to 16 feet at birth and gain 50 pounds a day as they grow.
+Babies are 14-16 feet at birth and gain 50 pounds a day as they grow.
 Once they reach full maturity, they will weigh 30-40 tons and be 50-60 feet long.
 The whales are frequently as inquisitive about us as we are toward them, and the interactions we have with these intelligent, sentient beings are often described as life-changing.
 Whale watching is carefully regulated, however, and we always wait for whales to approach us, never pursuing them or disturbing their natural behavior.
-Nearly hunted to extinction in the 20th century, Baja's gray whales today are a conservation priority and important source of ecotourism sustenance for local communities.
+Nearly hunted to extinction in the 20th century, Baja's gray whales are a conservation priority today and an important source of ecotourism sustenance for local communities.
 During our visit, we'll be joined by local fishermen—resident experts who know the area and the whales intimately.

 Day 5: Whale Watching / Exploring Hull Canal

-Spend the morning on another whale-watching outing in Boca Soledad before returning to the National Geographic Sea Lion for the journey southward to Rehusa Channel.
+Spend the morning on another whale-watching outing in Boca Soledad before returning to the National Geographic Sea Bird for the journey south to Rehusa Channel.
 The best view is from the sundeck as we cruise slowly back down the Hull Canal.
 Partway through our transit, we stop to hop into kayaks and Zodiacs for a more intimate view on our environs.
 The narrow passage offers close-up views of this important mangrove habitat, and we'll see a wide variety of birdlife that thrives here.
 Keep an eye out for grebes, pelicans, cormorants, terns, great blue herons, magnificent frigatebirds, ibis, whimbrels and willets.
 It’s not unusual to see 40 species of birds in just one day along this shoreline where many refuel for their migratory destinations ahead.

 Day 6: Rehusa Channel—Whale Watching / San Carlos